-A Lighthouse for Lampedusa!, 2017 As part of the exhibition "Luther and the Avantgarde" at the Karlskirche, Kassel.
-Steel, plastic foil from dingy boats used by refugees to cross the Mediterranean, LED lamps Since 2007 Kilpper is working on the project A Lighthouse for Lampedusa!
+A Lighthouse for Lampedusa!, 2017

+As part of the exhibition "Luther and the Avantgarde" at the Karlskirche, Kassel.
+Steel, plastic foil from dingy boats used by refugees to cross the Mediterranean, LED lamps

+Since 2007 Kilpper is working on the project A Lighthouse for Lampedusa!
 On the southernmost Italian island, a lighthouse shall be erected, which on the one hand will give visible orientation from afar and which on its ground floor shall house a cultural centre for the people living on Lampedusa.
 A place of exchange and learning from each other, which sends out a symbolic ,welcome sign': The project calls for a fundamental change towards a humanitarian approach in European refugee policy.
 The realization would be an exemplary signal: Lampedusa is not hiding and tries to tackle the challenges of migration self-confidently.

 For this exhibition Kilpper transforms the church tower of the Karlskirche into a lighthouse.
 He clads the tower with material from refugee boats that successfully landed in Sicily weaving in the material of the inflatable boats into galvanized construction steel mats.

 MELILLA, LAMPEDUSA, LESBOS IS HERE - LEGAL ESCAPE ROU-TES TO EUROPE! is printed as a demand on the same material.
 The Karlskirche, founded by protestant Hugenots who fled France in the 18th century, once again becomes a shelter for people on the run.
 The lamp of the "lighthouse" shines day and night over the period of three months parallel to the international art exhibition Documenta.

+ARRIVAL Unknown place in South Sicily LANDING DATE 11/2007 DEPARTURE Egypt

+Boat carrying unknown number of people mainly of Arabic background

+Inventories of Migration

+An archive of found objects, (2014-ongoing) - presented inside Karlskirche, Kassel, 2017

-Boat carrying unknown number of people mainly of Arabic background Inventories of Escape, 2017 Karlskirche, Kassel This project was born out of a desire to pay attention to these objects and preserve them.
+This project was born out of a desire to pay attention to these objects and preserve them.
 Although most of the items are ordinary everyday objects, the artists consider them unique.
 This is due to their context, the place of their discovery and their past history.
 There is a great quality inherent in all of them: their holders' will to survive.
 All objects were packed into a small daypack and taken on the dangerous crossing because they were meant to be a help in the existential quest to leave poverty, hunger, violence, rape and war behind once and for all.

 Many objects in this collection have been laying on the shores of Sicily: Pozzallo, Siracusa and Lampedusa for months or even years.
 The reason is that the stranded boats get confiscated by the Italian state and subsequently rot.
 Along with many personal belongings the state, and thus Europe, leaves them neglected.
 In this respect many objects of our collection reveal something about Europe through their poor condition: namely how Europe is dealing with the phenomenon of migration.

-We try to present these objects as 'neutrally' and respectfully as possible.
-In this way our archive consciously seeks to reverse the paradigm of neglect imposed by European states.
+We want to present these objects respectfully in order to reverse the paradigm of neglect imposed by European states.
 There is also nothing sensational about them, but through them we can discover and reflect on questions of human life and its fragility.
-At the same time this project aims to develop an awareness of and a longing for the culture of hospitality in our interconnected and globalized world and to release resilient societal forces for social justice and against the intolerable global inequalities. an archive of found objects, (2014-ongoing) was presented inside Since 2014 in collaboration with Italian artist Massimo Ricciardo, Thomas Kilpper is collecting and archiving lost and abandoned objects from refugees and migrants.
+At the same time this project aims to develop an awareness of and a longing for the culture of hospitality in our interconnected and globalized world and to release resilient societal forces for social justice and against global inequalities.

+Since 2014 in collaboration with Italian artist Massimo Ricciardo.
+Thomas Kilpper is collecting and archiving lost and abandoned objects from refugees and migrants.
 Objects mostly left behind on refugee boats after arriving on the coasts of southern Europe.

+Inventories of Migration, 2014 at Dispossession, Palazzo Doná, part of the official program of collateral events at the Venice Biennale